flamingchickens1540/ChargedChickens/README.md

 Once you have that set up, create a .env file using the .env.example file as a template.
 Make sure your database credientials match.

 ### Authentication
-Charged Chickens is a realively secure scouting system.
+Charged Chickens is a relatively secure scouting system.
 At every endpoint, the API validates the clients request, by ensuring that the request header password matches the expected password.

 For administrators creating matches and events, the admin_password is needed, for the scouts, the passphrase is needed.
 Both the passphrase and admin_password.
 We recommend changing the admin_pasword and the passphrase every competition day.